 If we’ve reached a certain point in the NCAA season, you might have started to wonder what the mother of crap NQS is, so here we go.

 NQS stands for National Qualifying Score.
 This score determines which 36 teams advance to the regional championships and which teams are out.
-(This is the same thing as RQS, which is what this score was called until 2019.)

 In bold are the six highest scores achieved by Oklahoma during the season.
 Three of them were scored on the road, so that requirement is fulfilled.
 (When it’s not, a lower road score must be used in place of one of the higher home scores).